lynatflyt/AO3Kit/README.md

 A Swift library for accessing data from [Archive of Our Own (AO3)](https://archiveofourown.org).
 This is a port of the [ao3-java](https://github.com/glorantq/ao3-java) library to Swift.

 > **Note:** This is **not** an official API.
 AO3 does not provide an official API, so this library works by scraping HTML pages.
 As such, it may break if AO3 changes their HTML structure.
+It is also not as fast as it could be.
+We implement a cache to help mitigate this but there is not much we can do.

 ## Features